wjshark/Notes_On_Things/Houdini_Particles.md

   setattribtypeinfo(0, "vertex", "color", "color");
   ```
 - didnt work?
-  - the geo has to be unpack, abc doesnt know what packed geo is.
+  - the geo has to be unpacked, abc doesnt know what packed geo is.
 Check the GeoSpreadsheet to see if velocity is there
 - Youre gonna need to Add a trail sop
   - check  'compute velocity'
   - set Velocity scale to .01 since we usually scale the geo down on import to .01 and export at 100